Particle-Network/universal-accounts-workshop-arbitrum/README.md

 # Workshop: Building with Universal Accounts on Berachain

+This workshop demonstrates how to build a simple decentralized application (dApp) on Berachain that allows users to mint an NFT using Particle Network's Universal Accounts.

+## Features

+- Connect to the application.
+- View your Universal Account addresses (EVM and Solana).
+- See your aggregated balance across all supported chains.
+- Mint a `BeraNFT` on the Berachain testnet with a single click.

+## How it works

+The application leverages Particle Network's Universal Account SDK to create and manage smart accounts for users.
+When a user wants to mint an NFT, the dApp creates a transaction that calls the `mint` function on the `BeraNFT` smart contract deployed on Berachain.
+The user can pay for the gas fees on any chain where they have funds, and the Universal Account handles the cross-chain messaging and execution.

 In this workshop, you'll learn how to integrate Particle Network's Universal Accounts into a Next.js application to create seamless, cross-chain experiences on Berachain.

 We will start with a basic application that uses Particle's ConnectKit for wallet connection and progressively add Universal Account features to fetch balances, display smart account addresses, and send a transaction.